 The following databases are available to search by type of sponsor, type of project, and by applying additional filters in each database.

 Sponsored Programs Administration (SPA) is committed to helping faculty locate funding opportunities.
-While the Research Development Specialists (RDS) can assist with funding searches, there are databases that can run searches and provide frequent results.
-SPA has invested in SPIN, a robust grants search engine that will allow you to do your own searches whenever it is convenient for you.
+To do so, NIU has invested in SPIN, a robust grants search engine that will allow you to do your own searches whenever it is convenient for you.
 Moreover, you can save key search terms and SPIN will automatically search grant announcements for you and send the results to your email.

 - Current InfoEd users, go to: http://northernillinois.infoedglobal.com and log in.
 At the top left, click on Find Funding.